bitwarden/help/_articles/organizations/event-logs.md

 ## SIEM and External Systems Integrations

-When exporting data from Bitwarden into other systems, a combination of data from the API and CLI may be used to gather data.
+When exporting data from Bitwarden into other systems, a combination of data from the Exports, API and CLI may be used to gather data.
 For example, using Bitwarden RESTful APIs gather data around the structure of the organization:

 - GET /public/members returns the Members, Ids, and assigned groupIds
 - GET /public/groups returns all the Groups, Ids, assigned Collections, and their permissions